leo-brad/drip/README.md

 ## Configuaration

-Each package can configuration in `.drip/local/instance/[package]/` and `.drip/local/instance/[package]/`.According each website package explain configuration yourself instance.
+In drip project directory.Each package can configuration in `.drip/local/instance/[package]:instance` and `.drip/local/instance/[package]:instance/`.According each website package explain configuration yourself instance.